ajah-ac/gitaddvancedexercises/READMe.md

    pick 476f96c exercise 4
    pick 8644d8e chore: Create thiRD and fourTH files (see more in file .git/rebase-merge/done)
-Next commands to do (14 remaining commands): pick 604ba43 chore:creating four file pick 7c3d8f5 exercise 1 & 2
+Next commands to do (14 remastering commands): pick 604ba43 chore:creating four file pick 7c3d8f5 exercise 1 & 2
   (use "git rebase --edit-todo" to view and edit)